Let Them Say We Wasted The Purfume

 She is not proving anything.

-Because sometimes love is not practical.
+Sometimes love is not practical.

-Sometimes love is foolish.
+Sometimes love is foolish;

-played on a burning violin
+A song played on a burning violin

 outside a gas chamber.